-Each state's statute of limitations for dog bite lawsuits is generally the same as for most personal injury cases filed in that state's civil court system.
+Each state's statute of limitations for dog-bite cases is generally the same as for most personal injury lawsuits filed in that state's civil court system.
 These deadlines range from one to six years after the injury happened, although the typical time limit is two or three years.
-The time limit may pause (or “toll” in legalese) in rare circumstances that are dictated by state law.
-For instance, if the dog owner leaves the state after the injury, the statute of limitations might toll until the owner returns.
+See our 50-state statute of limitations chart for the details on the law in your state.
+The time limit listed under the "Injury" column will apply to any lawsuit over dog-bite injuries in your state.

-If you're worried that the filing deadline in your state is approaching, or if settlement talks have stalled, it may be time to contact an experienced personal injury lawyer to make sure your rights are protected.
-Even if the deadline has passed, a lawyer will know whether your situation qualifies for an exemption that would extend the statute of limitations.
+If you're worried that the statute of limitations filing deadline in your state is approaching, or if settlement talks have stalled, it may be time to contact an experienced personal injury lawyer.
+Having the right attorney on your side is the best way to make sure your rights are protected, and to ensure the best outcome for your dog-bite case.

 You can use the features right on this page to connect with a lawyer near you who might be able to help with your dog-bite claim.
 Learn more about how to find the right personal injury lawyer for you and your case.